COD-espol/COD-espol/README.md

   - **Implicit Motion Handling for Video Camouflaged Object Detection**
 - **Neural Network Architectures**: Designing custom deep learning pipelines for **cross-spectral object detection**.

-## Funding & Collaboration

-This project is funded by the **USA Air Force Office of Scientific Research** and involves collaboration with **ESPOL, CIDIS, and international research institutions**.

 ## How to Contribute

 We welcome contributions in the form of: